Skip to main content

 ‘The ingenious Captain Peale” sired a dynasty of painters and started America’s first great museum.

-During the age of fighting sail, artists painted ships and seamen in highly realistic fashion, and most of the paintings of them date from their own day.
+During the age of fighting sail, artists painted ships and seamen in highly realistic fashion, and most such paintings date from their own day.
+That was a long era, but square-rigged wooden-hulled warships were a stable technology, and taste in depicting them was stable, too.

 In painting the romance of the American cowboy, Remington knew instinctively what would grip his audience and held it fast.